aebkea/rossprogram-website/src/pages/index.md

 {% quick-link title="Participants" href="/participants" description="Learn more about life and mathematics at Ross, and how to apply to participate!" /%}

-{% quick-link title="Counselors" href="/counselors" description="Learn more about teaching at Ross, and how to apply to be a Ross counselor." /%}
+{% quick-link title="Staff" href="/staff" description="Learn more about teaching at Ross, and how to apply to be a Ross counselor." /%}

 {% quick-link title="Mission Statement" href="/mission-statement" description="Learn more about the core values and aims of the Ross program." /%}